DFKI-NLP/for-classifier/README.md

 ## Description

 This repository holds the code for my master's thesis project, which investigates classifying scholarly articles into research fields by exploring knowledge injection approaches.

+There are different models in the ```models``` directory that utilise different features from scholarly articles:
+- Titles + abstracts
+- Authors
+- Publishers
+- Full metadata

+The models also have different methods to semantically represent fields of research:
+- Categorical (baseline)
+- Using taxonomy labels (the taxonomy used is https://orkg.org/fields)
+- Linking labels to DBpedia entities and using the text under rdfs:label + rdfs:comment
+- Linking labels to DBpedia entities and using knowledge graph embeddings (pre-trained embeddings from https://zenodo.org/records/6384728)

 ## Dataset

 ## To create the classification dataset from the FoRC pre-prepared dataset: